herpsu/herpsu.github.io/cmdline_course.md

 Local testing was done using `jekyll` and page formatting was implemented with Markdown syntax in order to make writing the course report simple.

-Virtualbox decided to destroy my Linux installation so I had to reinstall and configure everything before starting the actual assignment.
+**V**irtualbox decided to destroy my Linux installation so I had to reinstall and configure everything before starting the actual assignment.
 Learning Markdown was the easiest part, since the syntax is is minimal and I had already learned LaTeX.
 I spent almost two hours trying to make `jekyll` work, just to find out that the instructions clearly said what I did wrong: I had installed `jekyll` with `apt-get` instead of `bundle`.
-I also had to add `gem: "kramdown-parser-gfm"` to the gemfile as well, since it was missing and `bundle exec jekyll serve` refused to work without it.
+I also had to add `gem: "kramdown-parser-gfm"` to the gemfile, since it was missing and `bundle exec jekyll serve` refused to work without it.

 #### Commands learned this week: